pulumi/pulumi-awsx/nodejs/awsx/apigateway/README.md

 });
 ```

-Below is an example of a custom "token" Lambda Authorizer.
+Below is an example of a custom `token` Lambda Authorizer.

 ```ts
 import * as awsx from "@pulumi/awsx";